How can we enhance routine screening?: Strengthening identification and response to domestic violence in the antenatal care setting

 This webinar will explore the challenges of effectively implementing antenatal DV screening in complex health care settings.

-Drawing on findings of ANROWS research (the SUSTAIN study), this expert panel of health practitioners and researchers discuss:
+Drawing on indicative findings of upcoming ANROWS research (the SUSTAIN study), this expert panel of health practitioners and researchers will discuss:

 - how practitioners experience routine DV screening